-Interpreting and capturing the colours of a live specimen accurately (we strive for accuracy in botanical art, remember), is hard enough without starting out with an already distorted colour interpretation.
+Interpreting and capturing the colours of a live specimen accurately (we strive for accuracy, remember), is hard enough.
+You only make it harder when you start out with an already distorted colour interpretation.

 Some of what you’ll see about botanical art on social media can be misleading or confusing.
-Most of the time I ignore it, but recently a post about colour crossed a line and it was time to correct a few misconceptions and share some important colour information.
+Most of the time I ignore it.
+Recently, however, a post about colour crossed a line.
+It was time to correct a few misconceptions and share some important colour information.

-I was so astonished at how much interest and how many supportive comments my post on Instagram drew that I decide to repeat it here, slightly shortened and edited.
+I was astonished at how much interest and how many supportive comments my post on Instagram drew.
+I decided that I had to repeat it here, albeit slightly shortened and edited.

 “Time to SHARE a few things and correct some inaccurate perceptions.
 I am not known for brevity so will break this up over a few IG postings.